 Skip to Content

-Linux is rapidly emerging as the leading platform for embedded devices
+Embedded Linux is the leading platform for embedded devices.

 Course Highlights:

-• Understanding the Host and Target environments and how they interact
+• Explain the Host and Target environments and how they interact

 Course Learning Outcomes:

-• Ability to set up and use a cross-development environment
+• Ability to set up and use an embedded Linux development environment

 • Access peripheral hardware with or without device drivers